WebAssembly/js-promise-integration/proposals/js-promise-integration/Overview.md

 5. Changes `suspender`'s state to **Inactive**
 6. Returns (or rethrows) `result` to `caller'`

-Note that the `returnPromiseOnSuspend` method takes a `WebAssembly.Function` as argument, yet returns a `Function` value.
+Note that the `Suspender.returnPromiseOnSuspend` method takes a `WebAssembly.Function` as argument, yet returns a `Function` value.
 This reflects the constraint that this API may only be used to integrate WebAssembly computations within a JavaScript environment.
 If the argument is not a `WebAssembly.Function`, or if that entity does not actually contain a WebAssembly function, then a `TypeError` exception is thrown.

 The method `suspender.suspendOnReturnedPromise(func)` asserts that `func` is a `Function` object with a function type of the form `[t*] -> [externref]` and returns a `WebAssembly.Function` with function type `[t*] -> [externref]` which does the following when called with arguments `args`: